-A Subsidized Loan is a type of loan in which the lender or a third party pays the interest on behalf of the borrower for a certain period, often used in the context of student loans.
+A subsidized loan is a type of loan where the lender or sometimes a third party, typically the government, pays the interest on behalf of the borrower for a designated period.

 A subsidized loan is a type of loan where the lender or sometimes a third party, typically the government, pays the interest on behalf of the borrower for a designated period.
 This arrangement allows the borrower to receive financial aid while minimizing the accrual of interest, making it easier to repay the principal amount.